linz/github-issue-migrator/README.md

 ## Config

 See the below example of the utilities configuration.
 * **access_token:** GitHub token.
 This must be generated with suitable access to repositories and users.
-At a minimum access to read / write the repositories the issues are being migrated to / from and read access to all user profile data.
-You may want to supply an access token for an admin user (as in the above example) so that all comments are associated to this user.
+At a minimum, access to read / write the repositories the issues are being migrated to / from and read access to all user profile data.
+You may want to supply an access token for an admin user (as in the below example) so that all comments are associated to this user.
 * **from_owner:** The organisation / user that owns the repo to be read from
 * **from_repo:** The repository that the issues are to be read from
 * **to_owner:** The organisation / user that owns the repo the issues are being written to